 6.1.
-NAVIGATING THE ON SCREEN MENU SYSTEM
+NAGIVATING THE ON SCREEN MENU SYSTEM

-A toggle switch and pushbutton allow card edge navigation on a set of on-screen menus used to configure the card.
+A toggle switch and pushbutton allow card edge navigation of a set of on-screen menus used to configure the card.
 To enter the on-screen menu system, press the pushbutton once.
-This will bring you to the main setup menu where you can use the toggle switch to move up and down the list of available submenus.
-An arrow (→) moves up and down the left hand side of the menu items to indicate which item you are currently choosing.
+This will bring you to the main setup menu where you can use the toggle switch to move up and down the list of available sub menus.
+An arrow (\rightarrow) moves up and down the left hand side of the menu items to indicate which item you are currently choosing.
 Once the arrow is on the desired item, press the pushbutton to select the next menu level.